Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/01_Prep/index.md

 ### Order App Overview

 This application was built for demonstations of Dynatrace.
-The front-end look like this.
+Here is the frontend.

 <img src="../../assets/images/orders.png" width="300"/>

 The overall application is made up of four Docker components: a frontend web UI and 3 backend services.
-Once monitored by Dynatrace, a multi-tier call flow will be available such as shown below.
+Once monitored by Dynatrace, a multi-tier service flow will be available as shown below.

 <img src="../../assets/images/dt-call-flow.png" width="500"/>